Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-config.md

 no_version: true
 ---

-You can manage any {{site.base_gateway}} Services, Routes, consumer-scoped configuration, and global configuration from within a runtime group.
+You can manage any {{site.base_gateway}} services, routes, consumer-scoped configuration, and global configuration from within a runtime group.

 A **global** object is a set of configurations that apply to, or can be used by, all objects in a runtime group.
-For example, if you set up a Proxy Caching plugin in the default runtime group and set it to `Global`, the plugin configuration will apply to all Services in the group.
+For example, if you set up a Proxy Caching plugin in the default runtime group and set it to `Global`, the plugin configuration will apply to all services in the group.

 Consumers, SNIs, upstreams, and certificates are all global.
 Plugins can either be global or scoped.

-### Gateway Services
+### Gateway services

-The **Gateway Service** configuration page lists all {{site.base_gateway}} services in the runtime group.
-Service entities are abstractions of each of your own upstream services, such as a data transformation microservice, or a billing API.
+The **Gateway Service** configuration page lists all {{site.base_gateway}} services in the runtime group. service entities are abstractions of each of your own upstream services, such as a data transformation microservice, or a billing API.

 Gateway services can be exposed in Service Hub, or managed though Runtime Manager